HassanJatala/Gesture-Based-Virtual-Keyboard/README.md

 ## Project Overview
 This project implements a virtual keyboard that can be controlled using hand gestures captured through a webcam.
 Users can type by making pinching gestures in the air, making typing possible without physical contact with any surface.

-## Contributors
+## Contributor
-This project was developed through the collaborative efforts of:
+This project was developed via sole proprietorship.
-- **Jaival** - Initial development with limited features
-- **Deep** - Added some more features to the keyboard, improved UI and Improved Code readability.

 ## Demo Video 🎬

 Check out a **Demo Video** highlighting the Gesture-Based Virtual Keyboard's main features, including gesture-controlled typing, saving it into a file, and more.
 Click below to see it in action: